Conditional Generative Modeling for High-dimensional Marked Temporal Point Processes: Non-parametric learning

+We present an illustrative example of how KDE with reflection benefits the boundary correction in Figure~\ref{fig:illustrative-of-reflection-kde}.
+It shows that the vanilla KDE extends the support of the density function to negative region and is biased near boundary (\ie, $t=0$), whereas KDE with reflection successfully corrects the boundary bias, leading to a more accurate estimation of the density function.
 Figure~\ref{fig:example-of-kde} compares the learned conditional PDF using three KDE methods on the same synthetic data set generated by a self-exciting Hawkes process.
 The results show that the estimation using the self-tuned kernel with boundary correction shown in (c) significantly outperforms two ablation models in (a) and (b).
 We also summarize the learning algorithm in Algorithm~\ref{alg:non-para-learning}.